 - Combined Life may not have made their consumers aware that they would be choosing the funds for the FSAVC.

-- Combined Life may not have made their customers aware about the chance of purchasing "Added Years".
+- Combined Life may not have made their consumers aware about the chance of purchasing "Added Years".

-- Combined Life may not have made their consumers aware that any fees & charges that their FSAVC incurred.
+- Combined Life may not have made their customers aware that any fees & charges that their FSAVC incurred.

 Have Combined Life mis-sold you your FSAVC?

 - I didn't ask Combined Life to set-up my FSAVC.